aptos-labs/aptos-core/developer-docs-site/docs/guides/guide-for-system-integrators.md

 ### Rotating the keys

 An Account on Aptos has the ability to rotate keys so that potentially compromised keys cannot be used to access the accounts.
+Keys can be rotated via [`account::rotate_authentication_key`](https://github.com/aptos-labs/aptos-core/blob/60751b5ed44984178c7163933da3d1b18ad80388/aptos-move/framework/aptos-framework/sources/account.move#L183) function.

 :::tip Read more
 See more in [Account address](/concepts/basics-accounts#account-address).